-All of the fixed input terminal blocks are mounted on the bottom of the controller and the output terminal blocks are mounted on the top of the controller.
+On most field controller models, all of the fixed input terminal blocks are mounted on the bottom of the controller, and the output terminal blocks are mounted on the top of the controller.
 See Table 2 for more information about I/O terminal functions, requirements, and ratings.